 Under AASB 139, marketable equity securities are classified in the Balance Sheet as "financial assets at fair value through profit or loss".
 These include financial assets that have quoted prices in active markets and can be reliably measured.

 This designation is consistent with Platinum Asset Management's general stock selection policy of selecting investments that are liquid and actively traded.
 These investments are initially recognised at fair value, excluding transaction costs, which are expensed as incurred.
 Investments are valued based on quoted "bid" prices on long securities.
 Gains and losses arising from changes in the fair value of the financial assets are included in the Statement of Comprehensive Income in the period they arise.

 In accordance with Australian Accounting Standards, derivative financial instruments are categorised as "financial assets/liabilities held for trading" and are accounted for at fair value with changes to such values recognised through the Statement of Comprehensive Income in the period they arise.
 Derivative financial instruments are valued based on quoted "bid" prices for long equity swaps and long futures.

-(c) Financial Assets and Liabilities at Fair Value through Profit or Loss CONTINUED Short equity swaps and short futures are valued based on quoted "ask" prices.
+Short equity swaps and short futures are valued based on quoted "ask" prices.
 Gains and losses arising from changes in the fair value of the financial assets/liabilities are included in the Statement of Comprehensive Income in the period they arise.